Codemon72/Spickzettel/React.md

 In JavaScript you can refer to it with 'document':
 `console.log(document)`

 At the end of the day all that React is doing is manipulationg the DOM.
-It is just doing it in a really smart and fast and efficient way.
+It is just doing it in a really smart, fast and efficient way.

 Implementing React gives us 2 new global variables to work with: `React` and `ReactDOM`.
 Both of them give us a whole library of methods and objects.